 Months of entry

-This MSc programme covers the core subjects of naval architecture and provides an in-depth knowledge of the design and analysis of marine craft and structures within the marine environment.
-It is suitable for engineering, mathematics and physical sciences.
-You will not be required to know prior specialised knowledge of the discipline is required and an introductory module called Fundamentals of Ship Science is provided 0n the programme.
+Our MSc programme will cover the core subjects of naval architecture and provide you with an in-depth knowledge of the design and analysis of marine craft and structures within the marine environment.
+Our course is suitable for graduates of engineering, mathematics and physical sciences.
+You will not be required to know prior specialised knowledge of the discipline, as we will provide you with an introductory module to the fundamentals of Ship Science.

-Compulsory modules: Fundamentals of Ship Science; MSc Research Project; Advances in Ship Resistance and Propulsion; Marine Safety and Environmental Engineering; Marine Structures in Fluids; Marine Law and Management
+Compulsory modules include: Fundamentals of Ship Science; MSc Research Project; Advances in Ship Resistance and Propulsion; Marine Safety and Environmental Engineering; Marine Structures in Fluids; Marine Law and Management

 Information for international students